skx/dotfiles/.emacs.d/init.md

       x-select-enable-clipboard t)
 ```

-On top of that I wanted to make sure that the default font-sizes are "big":
+On top of that I wanted to make sure that the default font-sizes are "big", but only when working with a graphical Emacs - if we're running in the terminal then these changes will fail:

 ```lisp
 (defun td/adapt-font-size (&optional frame)